aphalon/MSFS_vPilot_Matching/README.md

 ## Installation/Configuration

-Download the .vmr files needed into a specific folder.
+Download the .vmr files needed into a specific folder and remember where you put them...

 In vPilot goto `Settings`... then expand the `Model Matching (MSFS)` tree by click on the (+) and select `Custom Rules`.
 Click on the `Add Custom Rule Set(s)` button and select whichever files you want to model match... repeat as required.